wagtail/wagtail/docs/reference/contrib/modeladmin/menu_item.rst

 ``ModelAdmin.menu_icon``
 -------------------------

-**Expected value**: A string matching one Wagtail's icon class names.
+**Expected value**: A string matching one of Wagtail's icon class names.

-If you want to change the icon used to represent your Model, you can set the ``menu_icon`` attribute on your class to use one of the other icons available in Wagtail's CMS.
-The same icon will be used for the menu item in Wagtail's sidebar, and will also appear in the header on the list page and other views for your Model.
+If you want to change the icon used to represent your model, you can set the ``menu_icon`` attribute on your class to use one of the other icons available in Wagtail's CMS.
+The same icon will be used for the menu item in Wagtail's sidebar, and will also appear in the header on the list page and other views for your model.
 If not set, ``'doc-full-inverse'`` will be used for page-type models, and ``'snippet'`` for others.

 If you're using a ``ModelAdminGroup`` class to group together several